roman-milk/roman-milk.github.io/herman.md

  "Then depending on how well the series is received we may do a couple more to extend the series.
 That's what I have in mind.
 Do you have any ideas?"

  "A couple.
 These guys at the poker game are obviously guys I work with or friends of some sort so it would be natural for one or two of them to take me aside and ask me why I put up what you do.
 I can say something like I love you, can't live without you and the only way I can keep you is by letting you have your way.
 Another would be for Bobby to get some pussy behind your back.
 It would be normal, at least to my mind, for Bobby, even though he is in love with you, to resent what you are doing and strike back even if you don't know he is doing it.
 Have him get laid some night after work and before the game starts so he comes home in a good mood.
 Then of course you will tear that mood down during and after the game."
-Report_Story #4